wp-plugins/ajax-event-calendar/readme.txt

 =  Features =

 * Filter events by category
+* Add, delete or modify event category labels and colors
+* Display events in Day, Week, and Month views
+* Supports daily, weekly, biweekly, monthly, and yearly repeating events
 * Month and Year dropdown selectors for fast navigation
+* Mini-calendar display option
 * Navigate between months/weeks with the calendar navigation buttons and the mouse wheel
-* Add, delete or modify event category labels and colors
-* Supports daily, weekly, biweekly, monthly, and yearly repeating events
-* Display events in Day, Week, and Month views
 * Specify calendar date and time formats via **Settings > General** menu
 * Specify calendar time slot intervals: 5, 10, 15, 30 and 60 minute options (default 30)
 * Specify which event form fields to hide, display and require